Simplifying disease testing and reporting for under-resourced sites

 The results

-- SimpleReport was used as an example of a Data Modernization Initiative (DMI) success story in a presentation to CDC Director Dr. Walensky for its “game-changing” work in Alaska
+- Cited as a Data Modernization Initiative (DMI) success story in a presentation to CDC Director Dr. Walensky for its “game-changing” work in Alaska

-- Following a successful pilot with California, support for flu reporting launched in July 2023 and RSV reporting went live in January 2024
+- Support for flu reporting launched in July 2023 and RSV reporting went live in January 2024 following a successful pilot with California

 - Support for HIV reporting is scheduled to go live in April 2024 with the Los Angeles Community Health Project